jadecobra/python_tdd_exercises/source/exception_handling.rst

     with self.assertRaises(ModuleNotFoundError):
       import non_existent_module

-the terminal updates to show passing tests.
+the terminal shows passing tests.
 How does all this work?

 * I use the ``self.assertRaises`` :doc:`method <functions>` from the `unittest.TestCase <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase>`_ class which takes a given exception as its input, in this case ``ModuleNotFoundError`` and checks if that error is raised by the statements given in the context below (the indented block after the ``with`` statement)